microsoft/playwright/docs/src/test-api/class-testconfig.md

 * since: v1.32
 - type: ?<[string]>

 Directory where the values accessible via [TestStore] are persisted.
-Each value is saved in its own file.
-The key of the value is its path relative to the `storeDir`.
+All pahts in [TestStore] are relative to `storeDir`.
 Defaults to `./playwright`.

 **Usage**